NOREUIL: A DIALOGUE ACROSS HEMISPHERES

 An Intercontinental Study of Landscape, Memory, and Reparation

-The Noreuil project is a multi-year conceptual investigation into the shared psychological and physical landscapes of Albury, Australia, and the village of Noreuil in Northern France.
+The Noreuil project is a multi-year investigation into the shared psychological and physical landscapes of Albury, Australia, and the village of Noreuil in Northern France.
 What began as a local inquiry into the nomenclature of Noreuil Park on the banks of the Murray River evolved into a profound exploration of World War I history, resilience, and the rehabilitative power of the natural world.

 The project traces the footsteps of the Australian soldiers who, after securing a pivotal but devastating victory in the village of Noreuil in 1917, returned to Albury to build a park as part of their post-war reparation.
 In a final act of remembrance, they named the park after the site of their most harrowing triumph.